Galaxy Book Pro is a PC that’s more like a smartphone

 - Where to watch The Handmaid's Tale season 4: stream new episodes online

 Using the thinnest Intel Evo design to date, the Galaxy Book Pro and Galaxy Book Pro 360 are optimized for mobile use with longer battery life and a trio of connectivity options in Bluetooth, 5G (LTE on the Pro) and Wi-Fi 6E.
-Meanwhile, the Galaxy Book and Galaxy Book Odyssey feature Bluetooth, Wi-Fi 6E and LTE connections.
+The Galaxy Book and Galaxy Book Odyssey also feature Bluetooth, Wi-Fi 6E and LTE connections.

 Galaxy Book Pro